B-

 Is Phoenix Affordable?

-Wondering if Phoenix is affordable?
-It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
-The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
-In Phoenix, for example, the median home price is 39.8% higher than what folks pay nationally, and monthly rent is 13.9% higher than the usual rates.
-Plus, income levels matter too, with Phoenix boasting a median household income of $90,751, which is 11.6% higher than the national average.
+Is Phoenix affordable?
+This is a pivotal question, especially when mulling over a move, as affordability carries substantial weight in your decision-making process.
+Factors such as the cost of living index (discussed earlier), housing expenses and income levels all contribute to a location's affordability.
+For instance, in Phoenix, the median home price is 39.8% higher than the national average and monthly rent prices are 13.9% higher than the typical rates.
+Additionally, the median income levels play a role in affordability, with Phoenix boasting a median household income of $90,751, 11.6% higher than the national average.

 What Factors can Influence the Cost of Living in Phoenix?